-The adult thrips (see drawing on the right) are usually brown or black and are commonly found in flowers.
+The adult thrips (see drawing below) are usually brown or black and are commonly found in flowers.
 They are not usually active in winter.
 The easiest way to find one is to pull a dandelion flower apart over white paper or a white tray.

 Most adults feed by piercing plant cells and sucking the sap.
 Some live on fungi, and a few suck the juices of other insects.
 Some species can be crop pests, e.g. onion thrips (Thrips tabaci) and grain thrips (Limothrip cerealium) and they can transmit diseases between plants, but they do also pollinate the flowers they visit.